 Harington School is a 6th Form Academy in the town of Oakham set up in September 2015.
 Oakham School was instrumental in helping set up the school and Oakham's Headmaster and the Chair of Trustees are both governors of the school.
-In particular, Oakham has:
+Oakham has:

-- a. provided its first Head - b. assisted with drafting policies regarding admissions, human resources, curriculum, students, teaching, ethos and standards - c. assisted with the recruitment and selection of staff - d. supported the leadership team to achieve a good or better OFSTED rating - e. given access to science laboratories for Harington pupils - f. provided opportunities for Harington pupils for academic enrichment through talks, shared trips, individual student use of the Oakham's Smallbone Library, events such as Week of the Word, UCAS talks and careers advice - g. provided some limited teaching - h. facilitated French A-level oral examinations for Year 13 Harington pupils
+- a. provided its first Head - b. assisted with drafting policies regarding admissions, human resources, curriculum, students, teaching, ethos and standards - c. assisted with the recruitment and selection of staff - d. supported the leadership team to achieve a good or better OFSTED rating - e. provided some limited teaching - f.
+Provided opportunities for Harington pupils for academic enrichment through talks, shared trips, individual student use of Oakham's Smallbone Library, UCAS talks and careers advice